taylorjg/Monads/README.md

 Whilst I have an <code>IMonad</code> interface, it does not have the expected <code>Return</code> and <code>Bind</code>
 members.
 Instead, these methods, along with the other common monad functions, are available as extension methods.
 This allows these methods to take and return the correct types e.g.
 <code>Maybe</code>'s <code>Bind</code> method returns a <code>Maybe</code> rather than an <code>IMonad</code>.
-Internally, these extension methods are actually wrappers around
+Internally, these extension methods are actually wrappers around common implementations of the monad functions with appropriate casting.
-common implementations of the monad functions with appropriate casting.
-Whilst it is tedious for me to write these wrappers, the hope is that this results in an API that is convenient and easy to use.
+~~Whilst it is tedious for me to write these wrappers, the hope is that this results in an API that is convenient and easy to use.~~
+The wrappers are generated using T4.

 Most of my implementations of the common monad functions are noticably very similar to the Haskell implementations.
 This was a deliberate goal and trying to achieve it guided my design choices.